 An active dog that’s full of personality is truly man’s best friend.
 If your furry companion keeps up with your active lifestyle, they need a harness for tangle-free running and playing.
 These convenient accessories give you better control of large dogs and keep smaller breeds from choking or injuring their neck.
 With a proper fitting dog harness, you and your pal can enjoy leisurely walks that help you bond and keep you close together.

+When deciding between dog harnesses vs dog collars, the former option is the way to go if you want to keep your pooch at ease during those daily strolls.
 If you notice that most dogs around your neighborhood wear a harness, it’s because they’re convenient and comfortable for pups of all sizes.
 While collars keep your dog safe in case they get lost, using them to hook onto the leash is a choking hazard for dogs who like to pull or escape.

 When your dog pulls, the collar creates pressure on the trachea and causes breathing problems for your pooch.
 If you’ve heard your dog coughing during walks, it’s time to make the switch to a harness.
 They’re the safe alternative to distribute pressure across the chest and prevent choking next time your dog pulls.